zero-day-labs/riscv-iommu/README.md

 As for the next steps, we plan to add support for the architectural features not included into this version, mentioned in the [features](#features) section.
 Contribution to this project is accepted in many ways:

 - Improving the current design.
 Increasing efficiency, modularity, scalability, etc;
-- Identifying errors or bugs in the implementation, through the integration and use of the IP in different systems;
+- Identifying errors or bugs in the implementation, by means of formal verification, or through the integration of the IP in other systems;
-- Adding support for the features identified in [features](#features), or any other features included in the RISC-V IOMMU specification and not included in this design (e.g., PCIe features).
+- Adding support for architectural features included in the RISC-V IOMMU specification, and not included in this design.